 Good on you for doing your research into finding the right dietitian for you.
 In the world where information is at our fingertips, it can be hard to discern what information, or which health professional, is suitable for you.
 And yet, this usually determines how much value you will get from their services.
 Here are several factors that are important when selecting a Dietitian.

-Dietitians in Australia have done 4-5 years at university and are governed by a national body, the Dietitians Association of Australia.
+Dietitians in Australia have done 5 years at university and are governed by a national body, the Dietitians Association of Australia.
 A Dietitian who has completed this training and is keeping up to date with the latest information is commonly referred to as an Accredited Practising Dietitian or APD.

 Finding a style that is right for you is paramount to what you are going to get from the service.
 Different Dietitians will approach your goals in different ways, from simply providing you with information to counselling you with how to make changes to the way you live.

-Sarah Smith has completed a Masters Degree in Nutrition and Dietetics and post-graduate certification in Paediatric Nutrition.
-She is a qualified APD and maintains up to date registration with the Dietitians Association of Australia.
-She is also a registered Nutritionist.
+The course I referred to was a Masters Degree in Nutrition and Dietetics and I went on to complete post-graduate certification in Paediatric Nutrition.
+I am a qualified APD and maintains up to date registration with the Dietitians Association of Australia.